The 33-credit Master of Science in Childhood Education, Grades 1-6, leads to initial/professional certification.

 - Be a high school graduate with a score of 500 or better on the verbal portion of the SAT and 500 or better on the math portion of the SAT or corresponding ACT

-- Place at ENGL 111 and MATH 115 on the Mercy College Placement exam
+- Place at ENGL 111 and MATH 115 on the Mercy University Placement exam

 To remain in the Five-Year Program, a student must:

-- Maintain a cumulative GPA of at least 3.0 each semester at Mercy College
+- Maintain a cumulative GPA of at least 3.0 each semester at Mercy University

 - Register for an introductory 3-credit graduate education course in the upper junior year or upon completion of 70-75 undergraduate credits with a B or better average